tetsuo/restache/README.md

 # restache

-restache extends HTML5 syntax with [Mustache](https://mustache.github.io/)-like primitives, and compiles to modern [JSX](https://facebook.github.io/jsx/), so you can write React components like it's 2013.
+restache extends HTML5 syntax with [Mustache](https://mustache.github.io/)-like primitives and compiles to modern [JSX](https://facebook.github.io/jsx/), so you can write React components like it's 2013.

 ### Example